FIVAN0/capacitor-sunmi-printer/README.md

 Get global font height and width status

-Note: currently, these interfaces, except 'get print density' interface, are only available for handheld terminals of models V1, V1s, and P1 with versions above v3.2.0, and model P14g with versions above v1.2.0.
+Note: currently, these interfaces, except ‘get print density’ interface, are only available for handheld terminals of models V1, V1s, and P1 with versions above v3.2.0, and model P14g with versions above v1.2.0.

 **Returns:** <code>Promise&lt;{ status: number; }&gt;</code>